Tomb of Anarkali: Location

 The tomb of Anarkali is located on the grounds of Lahore's Punjab Civil Secretariat complex near the British-era Mall, southwest of the Walled City of Lahore.
-It is considered to be one of the earliest Mughal tombs still in existence, and is considered to be one of the most significant buildings of the early Mughal period.
+It is considered to be one of the earliest Mughal tombs still in existence, and one of the most significant buildings of the early Mughal period.
 The building is currently used as the Punjab Archives, and public access is limited.

 History

 Construction of the tomb dates to either 1599, or 1615.